Presentations, seminars and group work

 - Video transcript

 Sara: I think lecturers are a great inspiration to take from presentations because that's what lecturers are doing.
 They're giving presentations and the way they're doing it is so well because so many students are learning from it and they have so many years of experience that they've really got it down to how you can actually do it.
 So I definitely took a lot of inspiration from my lecturers on how to present, even if it was something small like body language.
-I definitely watched a few lectures back from my favorite lecturers and I noted down how they spoke, what they said, how was the content relating to what was on the slides?
+I definitely watched a few lectures back from my favourite lecturers and I noted down how they spoke, what they said, how was the content relating to what was on the slides?
 Yeah, I think it really helped.

 There are many similarities between presentations and essays, so many of the skills you use when writing critical essays are also used for presentations.
 You need to: